Have you ever met someone who complained about their circumstances but wasn’t willing to do anything to change them?

-In fact, if you were to suggest a possible solution to them, they would come up with an excuse or valid sounding reason on why your suggestion wouldn’t work.
+In fact, if you were to suggest a possible solution to them, they would come up with an excuse or valid-sounding reason for why your suggestion wouldn’t work.
 And the more you tried to help, the more flaws they’d find in your logic.

 If you are intertwined with someone like this, you might have to be careful that you are not helping to enable this behavior.
 This type of person may find comfort in your attention to their misery.
 And as long as they are getting their needs met, they may not mind if you become miserable along with them as you try to help them.

 I teach people how to accept themselves as they are and live as authentically as possible.
 I also teach you how to honor your boundaries and not let others dishonor and disrespect you.
 However, I don’t teach that you have no control over your circumstances and to accept things as they are when you’re miserable.
 There is no power in misery.

 The more you realize that you have power over many of the circumstances in your life, the less often you will be victimized by what you might consider to be unavoidable circumstances.